charlesRmajor/base-expo-native-project/README.md

         if (MyModule.myMethod != undefined) {
             MyModule.myMethod(myInputs);
         } else {
-            [... what to do if myMethod isn't found ..."]
+            [... what to do if myMethod is not found ..."]
         }
-        [... what to do if MyModule isn't found ..."]
+        [... what to do if MyModule is not found ..."]
     }
 ```